Port of Roatan

 Roatan is a true melting pot.
-Its 40,000 people are a mix of Spanish, British, Paya Indian and African, the result of a stormy history that includes conquistadors, pirates and slave-traders.
+Its 50,000 people are a mix of Spanish, British, Paya Indian and African, the result of a stormy history that includes conquistadors, pirates and slave traders.
 In the mid-17th century, the Spanish relocated the Paya Indians in an unsuccessful attempt to rid the island of British pirates.
-In the late 18th century, the island was repopulated when British troops deported thousands of Black Caribs who had sided with the French during a battle over St. Vincent.
-Another group of immigrants arrived from the Caymans in the 1830's.
+In the late-18th century, the island was repopulated when British troops deported thousands of Black Caribs who had sided with the French during a battle over St. Vincent.
+Another group of immigrants arrived from the Caymans in the 1830s.

 Today, tourism has overtaken commercial fishing as Roatan's top industry.
 Part of the world's second-largest barrier reef system, Roatan's waters are teeming with colorful coral and sponges.
 Divers and snorkelers swim alongside schools of fish, as well as whale sharks, barracudas, mantas, dolphins and turtles.
-The water feels like what you'd find in a bathtub, averaging 80 to 84 degrees, and snorkeling there is like watching high-definition television, with visibility a fantastic 80 to 120 feet.
+The water feels like what you'd find in a bathtub, hovering around 80 degrees Fahrenheit, and snorkeling there is like watching high-definition television, with fantastic visibility.

 The former pirate haven offers travelers unspoiled charm and exceptional marine life.
 Like many of its Caribbean neighbors, the island is in transition.
 Expensive new homes and resorts stand in sharp contrast to clapboard tin-roofed houses.
 In addition to cruise ships, direct flights from Miami and Houston and weekly charters from Milan are bringing large numbers of tourists.

 --By Susan Jaques, Cruise Critic contributor; updated by Ashley Kosciolek, Editor

 Roatan is home to part of the world's second-largest barrier reef -- great for snorkelers and divers